Table of Contents

 - This can reduce the risk of DVT by up to 66 % in surgical patients.

-- Patients should be encouraged to walk (if possible) and move to increase the venous flow in their legs.
-This is especially important post-operatively, where appropriate.
+- Patients should be encouraged to get out of bed and walk early after an operation to increase the muscular pump and venous flow in their legs.

 Risks inherent in phlebothrombosis and DVT